 Abraham was the definition of an underdog.
 Upon learning that his nephew Lot was captured, Abraham chose to act.
 Vastly outnumbered and the odds stacked against him, he embarked upon a rescue mission.
 It was an extraordinary situation requiring tremendous courage and selflessness.
 Yet, God blessed him with a great victory.
 Abraham rescued Lot and the other captives and returned all the goods taken in the conflict.

 Abraham knew the victory belonged to God and immediately gave credit where credit was due.
 Did Abraham know that he would be successful?
 Not at all.
 He acted in faith and God moved.
-You see, God had promised to bless Abraham when he surrendered his life to follow God – blessing him to be a blessing to others.
+You see, God had promised to bless Abraham when he surrendered his life to follow Him – blessing him to be a blessing to others.
 In this case, Lot and the other captives were the recipients of this blessing.

 Do you see a situation where you could stand-up, knowing it could be damaging to your career or reputation?
-No matter how stacked the odds appear – when it comes to doing God’s will, the odds are always in our favor with Christ.
+No matter how stacked the odds appear, when it comes to doing God’s will, the odds are always in our favor with Christ.
 No matter the outcome, the ultimate victory has already been won – an eternal victory.
 With Christ, the underdog in life always wins in the end.

 Did you know your purchases can make a difference?
 AmazonSmile donates to Right From The Heart Ministries Inc when you do your holiday shopping at smile.amazon.com/ch/58-1995651.